I offer remote sessions

 Stress, Anxiety & Depression

-I offer a calm, non-judgemental space to explore what is going on for you.
+In our sessions, I offer a calm, non-judgemental space to explore what’s going on for you.
+Together, we’ll look at what might be driving these feelings and develop practical ways to feel more grounded.

 2.